-When fans see red, MLB men in blue may soon explain replays
+AP Exclusive: Umps may soon take to mic to explain replays

 Adrian Gonzalez dives headfirst into home, seems to beat the tag by Cubs catcher Willson Contreras, but is called out.
-Safe, shout fans at Dodger Stadium who see replays on the board.
+"Safe!" shout fans at Dodger Stadium who see replays on the board.

 Umpires go to their headsets for a video review, and nearly three minutes later, the signal comes: Out!